varun-prakasam/ai-engineering-roadmap/README.md

 With dedicated study time daily (~2 hours), and focused attention, you can finish this track in 1 year.
 You can skip some parts according to your skills / preference/

+### Cost consideration

+To make sure I compile the best roadmap, I stayed blind to cost.
+My only objective was course syllabus, sub-topics and how good the content delivery is.

+Free courses are plenty, but their syllabus and hands-on materials are just not good enough.
+It's when you pay that you start to see good course quality - feels like taking a class in a Uni Degree.

 ---